zertico/apidoc/source/index.md

 Not implemented
 ```

-The user can visualize your own profile account accessing the route described below.
+The user can visualize your his profile account accessing a route described below.

 Route: *`GET "api/v1/profile"`*